 Girls, we only have two eyes and one lip.
 We don’t need 100 lipsticks and eyeshadow palettes.
 I used to spend thousands of dollars on cosmetics, but half of them went to the trash bin after use a couple of times.
 Get a few good-quality cosmetics instead of buying a lot of low-quality cosmetics.

 Shop at clearance racks and discount stores.
 End-of-season sales can be a huge bargain.
 Don’t forget to use the cashback website too.

 Take care of yourself

 The U.S. is known for overspending on health care.
 Hospitals, doctors, and nurses all charge are almost four times more than other countries.
-Maintain your health and reduce medical bills are smart ways to save your money.
+Maintaining your health and reducing medical bills are smart ways to save your money.
 Here is how to build healthy eating habits.

 Living frugally doesn’t have to be a sacrifice or pain.
 The main purpose is to make your life better.
 Try out a few frugal living tips to find out which works best for you.

 - Gambelin, A.-M., Preti, C., Motherly, BABYBJÖRN, M. +, Goldstein, S., Stone, C., & Montgomery, S. (2021, August 3).
 It’s science: Clutter can actually give you anxiety.
 Motherly. https://www.mother.ly/life/its-science-clutter-can-actually-give-you-anxiety.